20goto10/theremin_remote/README.md

 The project is nicknamed "Theremin" because, as it stands now, you can use the touchpad to control home lights much the way a trained musician plays a theremin (except that you do have to touch the touchpad).
 Anyway, it maps the X & Y coordinates of the touchpad into the XY color space (aka CIE 1931), so you wind up with a sort of two-dimensional dimmer switch.
 The button controls are really just a bonus.

 This is a work in progress.
-The purpose was to take a $15 miniature keyboard-and-trackpad combo, tie it into HA-Bridge and OpenHAB2, and mount it on the wall near my front door to control all my "smart lights" from one place without having to talk out loud to my furniture (e.g. Alexa).
+The purpose was to take a $15 miniature keyboard-and-trackpad combo, tie it into HA-Bridge and/or OpenHAB2, and mount it on the wall near my front door to control all my "smart lights" from one place without having to talk out loud to my furniture (e.g. Alexa).
 I also wanted to use the mini-keyboard's built-in trackpad as a color selector for my entire apartment, which consists of various different brands of lights (a major factor in the need for HA-Bridge and OpenHAB2 et al.).

 Working:
 - button mapping